markpendlebury/HyprDots/README.md

 # Notes
-As it currently stands, setup.sh is designed to be used on a fresh installation of Arch, whilst it is technically possible to use it to "keep your env in sync" so to speak - i haven't fully tested it yet.
+As it currently stands, setup.sh is designed to be used on a fresh installation of Arch, whilst it is technically possible to use it to "keep your env in sync" so to speak - I haven't fully tested it yet.
 Ideally I'd like it to function in a similar way to how nix works where `setup.sh` runs priodically to keep my system in sync.
-Or maybe i'll just switch to nixos as somepoint....
+Or maybe I'll just switch to nixos as somepoint....

 # Core Components: